 Next Steps

-Following public consultation, a Master Plan will be prepared with the final study recommendations.
-The study report will be posted on the project webpage for a 30-day public comment period.
+The Environmental Assessment study report will be posted on the project webpage for a 30-day public comment period.
 Once approved, the recommended solutions will be included in the City’s Stream Restoration and Erosion Control Program and implementation will be prioritized across all GSMPs City-wide.

 The public will be notified prior to any construction occurring.